epstabler/mcfgtdb/README.md

 this copies mcfg1.ml to g0.ml and recompiles.
 The minimum probability bound on derivations is specified in the last line of top.ml

-To clean up everything and recompile, as usual:

-   make realclean
-   make